officialprofile/scRNA-Seq/sc_best_practices.md

 The **shifted logarithm** works beneficial for stabilizing variance for subsequent dimensionality reduction and identification of differentially expressed genes. **Scran** was extensively tested and used for batch correction tasks and **analytic Pearson residuals** are well suited for selecting biologically variable genes and identification of rare cell types.

 ### 8. Feature selection

+Usually, the scRNA-seq experiment and resulting dataset focuses on one specific tissue and hence, only a small fraction of genes is informative and biologically variable.
+Traditional approaches and pipelines either compute the coefficient of variation (highly variable genes) or the average expression level (highly expressed genes) of all genes to obtain 500-2000 selected genes and use these features for their downstream analysis steps.
+However, these methods are highly sensitive to the normalization technique used before.

 ### 9. Dimensionality Reduction

+ing et al. compared in an independent comparison the stability, accuracy and computing cost of 10 different dimensionality reduction methods [Xiang et al., 2021].
+They propose to use t-distributed stochastic neighbor embedding (t-SNE) as it yielded the best overall performance.
+Uniform manifold approximation and projection (UMAP) showed the highest stability and separates best the original cell populations.

 ## Identifying cellular structure